needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples.md

 ![sample-hands-openxr-hand-subsystem.png](images/sample-hands-openxr-hand-subsystem.png)

-The main Hands Interaction Demo scene can be opened from the location `Assets\Samples\XR Interaction Toolkit\[version]\Hands Interaction Demo\Runtime\HandsDemoScene`.
+The main Hands Interaction Demo scene can be opened from the location `Assets\Samples\XR Interaction Toolkit\[version]\Hands Interaction Demo\HandsDemoScene`.
 This scene uses the assets in the list below.
 The prefabs are designed as a starting point for your own XR hand interaction based projects.

 ![sample-hands-demo-scene.png](images/sample-hands-demo-scene.png)